Jeffy2k/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+    - Changed the constant name to singular from Toys to Toy.

 - Update the number of likes for a toy

   - How I debugged:

+    - Rendered a json response

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+    - Added the :destroy helper method to the allowed method list.